 Figuring Out How to Grow Your Blog Audience

 Growing your blog audience isn’t a quick task.
-That said, there are some simple steps you can take to make a positive move in the right direction.
+That said, there are some simple steps you can take to make positive moves in the right direction.

 You might be wondering: how long does it take to build a blog audience?
 But it’s important to note that it’s not a race, okay?

-It’s better to have a smaller number of high-quality followers who actively engage with your content, instead of a high number of low-quality followers who are essentially MIA.
+It’s better to have a small number of high-quality followers who actively engage with your content instead of a high number of low-quality followers who are essentially MIA.

 And always remember that content is king.
 If your blog isn’t growing, then the number one reason why is usually down to your content.
-Make sure that you’re answering a question for your reader with each post and interacting with them at every opportunity.
+Make sure that you’re answering your readers’ questions with each post and interacting with them at every opportunity.
 You could even refocus your niche if you need to.

 What are your top tips when it comes to how to grow your audience?
 What did and didn’t work for you?
 Let me know in the comments!